 Roosters are amazing creatures and worthy of our admiration and respect.

-It is my gaol to present a fresh look at roosters.
+It is my goal to present a fresh look at roosters.
 Gone are the days of the barnyard terrors of yesterday, meet the roosters of today.
-Roosters are amazing creatues, your partner in caring for your flock.
+Roosters are amazing creatures, your partner in caring for your flock.

 If you have any questions regarding roosters or keeping chickens, please leave a comment.
-You can also drop me a line at firstname.lastname@example.org, I make it a priority to respond within 24 hours.
-If you have time, visit us on facebook.
+You can also drop me a line at email@example.com.

 ~ The Kuntry Klucker Crew ~